fuse-box/fuse-box/website/versioned_docs/version-3.7.0/plugins/styled-components.md

 }
 ```

-you will get rendered header like this:
+you will get it rendered as follows below:

 ```html
 <header class="MyHeader-hkmgDS fuUxah">This is my styled header</header>